pvandervelde/mindvortex/src/posts/2023-12-22-Robotics-making-urdf-models.md

 ---

 In a [previous post](posts/Robotics-driving-scuttle-with-ros-gazebo-simulation) I talked about simulating the [SCUTTLE robot](https://scuttlerobot.org) using ROS and Gazebo.
-The reason I used Gazebo to simulate the SCUTTLE robot was so that I could learn more about ROS without needing to involve a real robot with all the setup and complications that come with that.
+I used Gazebo to simulate the SCUTTLE robot so that I could learn more about ROS without needing to involve a real robot with all the setup and complications that come with that.
 Additionally when I was designing the [bump sensor](posts/Robotics-a-bumper-for-scuttle-overview) for SCUTTLE using the simulation allowed me to reduce the feedback time compared to testing the design on a physical robot.
 This speeds up the design iteration process and allowed me to quickly and verify the design and the code.
-In the end you always need to do the final testing on a real robot, but by using simulation you can quickly iterate to a solution without major issues.
+In the end you always need to do the final testing on a real robot, but by using simulation you can quickly iterate to a solution that will most likely work without major issues.

 In order to progress my [swerve drive robot](posts/Swerve-drive-introduction) I wanted to verify that the control algorithms that I had developed would work for an actual robot.
 Ideally before spending money on the hardware.
 So I decided to use Gazebo to run some simulations that would enable me to verify the control algorithm.

-In order for me to use Gazebo as my simulation environment I had to create a model of the robot and its surrounding environment.
-As there are some interesting details to this process I will describe it in this post.
+The first step in using Gazebo is to create a model of the robot and its surrounding environment.
 Gazebo natively uses the [SDF](http://sdformat.org/) format to define both the robot and the environment.
 However if you want ROS nodes to be able to understand the geometry definition of your robot you need to use the [URDF](http://wiki.ros.org/urdf) format.
 This is important for instance